AppSecure-nrw/security-belts/white/review-security-belt-activities.md

 - The quality of the implementation is increased.
 - Successes can be celebrated intermediately.
-- Early feedback on the belt assessment.
+- Early feedback before the belt assessment.

 ## Further Readings